Italy orders seizure of ship that's rescued 30,000 migrants in the Med

 Crew members aboard the Aquarius are accused of contravening rules for the disposal of waste.

-Following an investigation into how food leftovers, clothes and medical waste were dealt with, a prosecutor in the Sicilian port city of Catania on Monday ordered the Aquarius to be seized.
+Following an investigation into how food leftovers, clothes and medical waste were dealt with, a prosecutor in the Sicilian port city of Catania on Monday ordered that the Aquarius be seized.

 However, it remained docked in Marseille, France, on Tuesday.
 Its operators plan to appeal the decision.